trifork/cheetah-sql-odbc/TriforkTableau.readme.md

   | tunnelHost             | VPC endpoint hostname if connected through a tunnel or proxy and `AWS_SIGV4` authentication is used              | any string        | `null`         |

-## Customizing the Tableau connector ODBC/JDBC
+## Setup of the environment ODBC/JDBC
-The structure of the connector can be different and this template follow the latest version as [Connection Dialog v2](https://tableau.github.io/connector-plugin-sdk/docs/mcd) of the structure and generally differ from PowerBI connector in the structure and development phases:
+The structure of the connector can be different and this template follow the latest version as `Connection Dialog V2` of the structure and generally differ from PowerBI connector in the structure and development phases:

-  - The corrispective of `PowerQuery SDK` and M language for the PowerBI in Tableau is `TDVT`, the coding language is mainly Javascript and the output is a `.taco` file.
+  - The corrispective of `PowerQuery SDK` and `M` language for the PowerBI in Tableau is `TDVT`, the coding language is mainly Javascript and the output is a `.taco` file.
   - The packaging phase that is made from a specific Python module and is available a step by step guide to run the [connector-packager](https://tableau.github.io/connector-plugin-sdk/docs/package-sign).

 The frontend (connector) development environment is based on Python which has some requirement, installations and settings that can be explored in [TDVT](https://tableau.github.io/connector-plugin-sdk/docs/tdvt).
-A general explanation of the source code and specifically the [structure](https://tableau.github.io/connector-plugin-sdk/docs/) of a standard project is provided.
-JDBC connector has a slightly different logic to build the connection string.
+A general explanation of the source code and specifically the [structure of connector dialog V1](https://tableau.github.io/connector-plugin-sdk/docs/) of a standard project is provided.
+This specific project-template is structured as newer [structure of connector dialog V2](https://tableau.github.io/connector-plugin-sdk/docs/mcd) that consist briefly on different files structure and composition.
+Be aware that JDBC connector has a slightly different composition of the connection string.

 ## Customizing the driver JDBC
 Differently from ODBC the JDBC the customizing development consist on: